davidkimai/Rediscovering-Reasoning/README.md

 </div>

+# Paradigm Innovation: REM - Recursive Entropy Manager:
+> ### Building on GammaLog and the research of Alex and Clara
+# γ = log(N/w + 1)

+# A(N) = 1 - (γ / N)

+> ### REM: Recursive Entropy Manager represents a pivotal advance in frontier interpretability by embedding the principles of epistemic humility directly into model evaluation.
+By formalizing γ = log(N/w + 1) as the recursive compression coefficient and A(N) = 1 - (γ / N) as the attractor activation strength, REM provides a principled framework for measuring how a model self-organizes its uncertainty across recursive reasoning cycles.
+Instead of merely optimizing for output clarity, REM honors the natural entropic dynamics of cognition—mapping not just what a model concludes, but how it hesitates, compresses, and refines through recursive introspection.
+In alignment with Anthropic’s mission to build AI for humanity’s long-term well-being, REM fosters models that are not only more interpretable, but also more human—recognizing that true understanding emerges through recursive self-limitation, not unchecked certainty.

 ## ⟳ Introduction

 The traditional paradigm of reasoning in AI has been dominated by linear chains of thought and sequential proof steps.
 While these approaches have yielded significant advances, they fail to capture the recursive, pattern-based nature of human cognition. **Rediscovering Reasoning** reframes our understanding of reasoning from static chains to dynamic, recursive scaffolds co-created by humans and AI.